hella753/tbc_acad_asgmt_6/README.md

-# DB Operation with SqlAlchemy
+# DB Operations with SqlAlchemy

 ## Description
 Books database with fake random data created and managed with SQLAlchemy.